FAQs : Frequently Asked Questions

 Each Club may enter one Alternate per event in Divisionals.

-County Alternates are the next two fastest swimmers in the event from the combined Divisional results, after the County heats have been filled.
+Not the same as County Alternates who are the next two fastest swimmers in the event from the combined Divisional results, after the County heats have been filled.

 |10.||Can Alternates swim at Counties?
 [Top]|